 We are delighted to offer Christenings (Baptisms) at Liverpool Cathedral to both children and adults.
 We believe this an important, wonderful moment for the individual and their family and for us as a Christian community.
 So we are delighted to arrange baptisms here for anyone who is a member of the Cathedral company- that is a member of staff; a volunteer; a regular worshipper, or occasionally someone with a connection to one of our associated military regiments.

 We normally carry out the baptism of infants and children in the Lady Chapel at a time to suit the family concerned.
 However, we encourage those who are regular members of one of our congregations to consider having their baptism as part of the service when that congregation meets.
 If this is not practical we encourage the newly baptised to be formally welcomed at that service as soon after the baptism as possible.

 We expect parents of infants and children to undergo some preparation before baptism, often through our ‘Alpha’ course.
-Adults seeking baptism will normally attend an Alpha course, to explore the Christian faith before making a final decision to be baptized.
+Adults seeking baptism will normally attend an Alpha course, to explore the Christian faith before making a final decision to be baptised.
 Adults are often baptised and confirmed at the same service.
-We often administere baptism by full immersion, but this is not a requirement.
+We often administered baptism by full immersion, but this is not a requirement.

 Getting married at Liverpool Cathedral

 A wedding is one of life's great moments, a time of solemn commitment as well as good wishes, feasting and joy.
 St John’s Gospel tells us how Jesus shared in such an occasion at Cana, and gave there a sign of God’s blessing as he turned water into wine.